 |Auto Club Enterprises||$897.64|

 Home sweet home is definitely better in some places than others.
 Why?
 Because car insurance rates vary by city.
 For instance, you’ll pay nearly double for insurance in Garden City than what you’d pay in Colby.
 It seems nuts, but insurance companies have their reasons (crime rate, demographic, etc.).
-See how your hometown in Kansas averages for auto insurance below.
+Populous cities translate to more cars on the road and a greater chance of accidents.
+Check out the cost of auto insurance for drivers in your city below.

 |Price by City|